Simultaneously search for multi-target Galactic binary gravitational waves: Data description

 \section{Data description}

-We utilize the LISA mock data challenge released in 2019 (LDC1-4) \cite{noauthor_ldc-manual-sangriapdf_nodate}.
+We utilize the LISA mock data challenge codenamed Radler (LDC1-4) \cite{noauthor_ldc-manual-sangriapdf_nodate}.
 This dataset encompasses around 30 million binary systems, accompanied by simulated LISA instrument noise, and employs a signal sampling period of 15 seconds.
 The complete dataset spans a total duration of two years, equivalent to 62,914,560 seconds.